aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 Through rigorous isotropic integration (SINX integration) derivation, we conclude that geometric factor 2 represents the natural mathematical relationship between spherically symmetric fields in three-dimensional space and two-dimensional interaction planes.
 This result not only provides a solid mathematical foundation for the gravitational light speed unification equation G=2Z/c but also reveals the fundamental properties of gravitational interactions in terms of spatial symmetry.
 The universality and precision of geometric factor 2 suggest that spatial dynamics theory may have uncovered certain essential features of gravity, offering important mathematical tools and physical insights for further exploration of unified field theory.

-According to theoretical requirements, the geometric factor must equal 2, so we can establish the equation:
+According to theoretical requirements for consistency with observational results and Newton's law of universal gravitation, the geometric factor must equal 2.
+Therefore, we establish the equation:
 $$2 = \frac{\pi}{4} \times \text{Normalization Constant}$$

 Solving this equation gives the normalization constant:
 $$\text{Normalization Constant} = \frac{2 \times 4}{\pi} = \frac{8}{\pi}$$

-Although this derivation process is concise, it carries profound physical implications:
-1. Obtaining the fundamental ratio $\frac{\pi}{4}$ through solid angle integration
-2. Requiring the geometric factor to equal 2 for consistency with observational results and Newton's law of universal gravitation
-3. Naturally deriving that the normalization constant must be $\frac{8}{\pi}$ through simple algebraic operations

-From a physical perspective, this normalization constant reflects the transformation relationship between three-dimensional spatial fields and two-dimensional interaction planes, ensuring the consistency in form and numerical value between gravitational formulas derived from theoretical models and the widely verified classical gravitational theory.
+This normalization constant reflects the fundamental transformation relationship between three-dimensional spatial fields and two-dimensional interaction planes.

-After substituting the normalization constant, the geometric factor is calculated as:
-$$\text{Geometric Factor} = \frac{\pi}{4} \times \frac{8}{\pi} = 2$$

-This mathematical derivation clearly proves that the introduced geometric integral factor is 2.
-This result is consistent with the geometric factors used in nuclear physics and statistical physics when calculating the rate of isotropic flow through a plane.
+For a more comprehensive physical interpretation and detailed derivation within the framework of unified field theory, please refer to Section 9.4.5 which presents a complete theoretical model based on Zhang Xiangqian's Unified Field Theory principles.

 #### 9.4.5 Derivation of Geometric Factor 2 Based on Zhang Xiangqian's Unified Field Theory